OpenAddressesUK/mongoid_token/README.md

 [jamesotron](https://github.com/jamesotron).

 ##Licence
-This repository was forked from [thetron/mongoid_token](https://github.com/thetron/mongoid_token) where no licence is specified.
+This repository was forked from [thetron/mongoid_token](https://github.com/thetron/mongoid_token).
+The original and this source code are open source under the MIT licence.
+See the [LICENSE.md](LICENSE.md) file for full details.